evennia/evennia/docs/1.0/_sources/Setup/Config-Nginx.md.txt

 This proxies the websocket connection through the `/ws` location, and the root location to the website.

-Following that example, you then need the following in your `server/conf/secret_settings.py`
+For Evennia, here is an example settings configuration that would go with the above nginx configuration, to go in your production server's `server/conf/secret_settings.py`

 > The `secret_settings.py` file is not included in `git` commits and is to be used for secret stuff.
-This also means you can continue using default access points for local development, making your life easier.
+Putting your production-only settings in this file allows you to continue using default access points for local development, making your life easier.

 ```python
 SERVER_HOSTNAME = "example.com"